|

 fully close.
 Move the barrel from fully open to fully closed.

-If it jams at either extreme, adjust the screw so that the barrel can
+Adjust the screw so that the barrel can

 Tighten the lock nut. |